HackCU/pages/_pages/guide/hacker.md

 **The #1 rule is "Be respectful"**.

 Please read [HackCU's code of conduct](https://pages.hackcu.org/code_conduct/) and [MLH's code of conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
 We require all hackers to abide by these rules.
+Also read the rules of the competition in our [live page](https://live.hackcu.org/rules/).

 ### Hacking :bulb: